Want to harness the power of Shopify SEO to get tons of paying customers to your store?

 With the majority of this online shopping revenue going to Amazon and Walmart, SEO is more important than ever if you want to get your Shopify store discovered and compete with these behemoths.

-You already know that you can get traffic to your Shopify store by optimizing it for SEO.
+You already know that you can get traffic to your eCommerce site by optimizing it for eCommerce SEO.

 With all that in mind: SEO is a proven method for getting recurring traffic to Shopify sites.

 How?
-By taking advantage of the advanced SEO options that Shopify provides: mobile responsive themes, built-in testing, and easy metadata editing.
+By taking advantage of the advanced SEO tools that Shopify provides: mobile responsive themes, built-in testing, and easy metadata editing.

-Here’s the step-by-step breakdown on how you can drive more traffic to your store with SEO for Shopify.
+Here’s the step-by-step SEO guide to learn how to drive more traffic to your store with SEO tips for Shopify.

 Step 1: Set Up The Perfect Site Structure With Shopify Collections